nosoop/SM-TFEconData/README.md

 Work-in-progress library to get TF2 item data from game memory.

+I got bored one day and thought about rewriting a few of my internal plugins so they didn't depend on external tooling anymore.

 A partial replacement for TF2ItemsInfo and TF2 Item DB.

 ## Features